raspberrypilearning/getting-started-with-picamera/en/step_8.md

     camera.stop_preview()
     ```

-- The minimum resolution allowed is 64 x 64.
-Try taking one at that resolution.
+The minimum resolution is 64×64.

+- Try taking a picture with the minimum resolution.

+### Add text to your image

-- You can easily add text to your image with `annotate_text`.
-Try it:
+You can add text to your image using the command `annotate_text`.

+- Run this code to try it:

     ```python
     camera.start_preview()